-Planning and implementing the transportation program is an important component of APM, one that will require a shared vision.
-During the past several years, the NWMO has been leading a dialogue with interested individuals, organizations and municipal, First Nation and Métis communities to develop a framework to support this planning.
-A shared vision is emerging from these conversations.
-It has been an interesting and constructive journey.
+Planning and implementing the transportation program is an important component of APM, one that requires a shared vision.
+During the past several years, the NWMO has been leading a dialogue with interested individuals, organizations, and municipal, First Nation and Métis communities to develop a framework to support this planning.
+A shared vision has emerged from these conversations.

 The NWMO has been part of thousands of conversations as part of the process of learning about and reflecting on the transportation of used nuclear fuel and requirements of any socially acceptable APM transportation plan.
 People have often begun conversations by expressing fear, concern and opposition to even engaging in the discussion.
 We often heard, "No one asked my permission to create this waste in the first place," "Dump it in your own backyard!" and "You are talking about a mobile Chernobyl."
-However, as they learned more, people moved beyond their initial fear of asking questions, examining facts, and beginning to build a shared vision for how we might move forward together.
+As we acknowledge and begin to address these concerns, we see a shared vision forming that requires a deep respect for all people and the land we all share.

 We have heard people reflect on our shared responsibility as a society for managing the used fuel we have created.
-When people begin to learn about our technical capacity to safely transport this material, and the fact that it exists today and has been around for about seventy years, often they move beyond their initial fear to then considering and addressing this challenge.
+When people begin to learn about our technical capacity to safely transport this material, and the fact that it exists today and has been around for about 70 years, often they move beyond their initial fear to then considering and addressing this challenge.

 There are many aspects of a planning framework where, together, we appear to have strong agreement.
-There are other aspects on which we don't all agree and need to talk further together.
+There are other aspects on which we do not all agree, and these will need to be explored as transportation planning progresses.
 However, our many areas of agreement form a strong foundation to begin planning and continue those discussions.